nod3zer0/studip-marketplace-plugin/README.md

 ## Directory structure

 Directory structure is same as is recommended in Stud.IP plugin tutorials.
 Here are explained files that are not defined by Stud.IP plugin tutorials.
+Files themselves are described in their headers.

 - classes/
     - search/: classes that are used for generation of SQL for search engines